peteroupc/html3dutil/doc/H3DU.MatrixStack.md

 #### Parameters

 * `wx` (Type: Number)<br>
-    X-coordinate of the center of the desired viewport portion.
+    X coordinate of the center of the desired viewport portion.
 * `wy` (Type: Number)<br>
-    Y-coordinate of the center of the desired viewport portion.
+    Y coordinate of the center of the desired viewport portion.
 * `ww` (Type: Number)<br>
     Width of the desired viewport portion.
 * `wh` (Type: Number)<br>